fdamken/NewTabHere/README.md

+# No version is yet released to the Google extension store!

 # NewTabHere

-Firefox extension to open tabs at specific positions | https://addons.mozilla.org/firefox/addon/new-tab-here/
+The Google Chrome version of the Firefox extension [NewTabHere](https://github.com/pollti/NewTabHere) to open tabs at specific positions.

 Current features:
 * Open new tabs at the position of the currently selected tab